 By late Sunday, Brewis finished the game and Mermaids took away well over $340,000 in donations, not counting what he raised in bits and subscriptions.
 The trans community and everyone involved was blown away by the magic of the weekend.
 The ripples of it continue.

-Ripley, a 36-year-old non-binary transwoman from Oklahoma, was a part of the stream, and is helping run the Discord Brewis created for the event, which has now turned into a permanent space for the trans community.
+Ripley, a 36-year-old non-binary transwoman from Oakland, was a part of the stream, and is helping run the Discord Brewis created for the event, which has now turned into a permanent space for the trans community.
 I asked her what the stream meant to her, and she said it was the best moment of her life.

 “For the first time,” she says, “a group of hyper-creative transgender people assisted by ally journalists, celebrities, comedians, musicians, politicians and industry folk transcended the public perception of being reduced solely to our identity.
 In one of the largest viral fundraisers on Twitch, the power of love illuminated the gloom in the world and we made a positive change in both the children’s lives, and within ourselves.”